cansuyalcinn/NetCentric/README.md

 ROC curves for comparing the mutual exclusivities of tissue-specific and non-tissue specific CGC-CGC gene pairs and non-CGC-non-CGC gene pairs on

 * me_on_tsn_ntsn_roc_curve.py

+## Output

+The outputs;

+* The evaluation results for the IntAct network and TSN network,
+* Scatterplots of percentage significance of mutual exclusivity runs vs mutation load association (MLA),
+* ROC curves for comparing the mutual exclusivities of tissue-specific and non-tissue-specific CGC-CGC gene pairs and non-CGC-non-CGC gene pairs

+will be stored in results_main file.